 GLAAD.org Trans Resources—Resources for transgender people who are struggling and people who want to learn about trans identities with an emphasis on media coverage of trans people.

-Hudson’s FtM Guide—The most comprehensive guide for anyone masculine who was born female, from transitioning, to legal information, to surgery information.
+Hudson’s FtM Guide—The most comprehensive guide for anyone (trans-)masculine who was born AFAB, from transitioning, to legal information, to surgery information.
 The website looks spare, but that’s because he wants even our brothers in low bandwidth areas to more easily access the site.